-a half a week besides.
+"They will come once a month, anyway," replied Myra mly.
+"All the people here say they come once a month, calmly. anyway.
+And they will give me a baby-and a dollar and a half a week besides.
 Oh, Gabriel!
 To hold a little baby in my arms once more!
 Now we can light our candles Friday evening.
 I'll light them now, it is Friday, and keep them burning nights till the baby comes!"

 "If the Lord don't choose to send you one, why do you light candles in his honor?" sneered Gabriel.
 "I'd waste no candles on a baby not my own!
-Let's have them now for "If you blasphenie, the Lord will punish you, Gabriel,"
+Let's have them now for light, not for the Lord, so do you light them, Myra!

-said the wife, as she brought three brass candlesticks out of the closet.
+"If you blaspheme, the Lord will punish you, Gabriel," said the wife, as she brought three brass candlesticks out of the closet.
 "Have we not suffered enough a'ready for your talk?
-This is Friday evening, and I light them for the Lord's sake; one for you, one for me, one for the baby that's coming l'
+This is Friday evening, and I light them for the Lord's sake; one for you, one for me, one for the baby that's coming!'